-Ergonomics emphasizes work physiology and anthropometry (individual at work) and is used mainly in Europe for industrial work systems.
-Human factors emphasizes experimental psychology and systems engineering (the human element in a system).
+Ergonomics emphasizes work physiology and anthropometry (individual at work) but is used mainly in Europe for industrial work systems.
+Human factors emphasize experimental psychology and systems engineering (the human element in a system).

-Ergonomics was defined by The Ergonomics Society as "using knowledge of human abilities and limitations to design and build for comfort, efficiency, productivity and safety"
+The Ergonomics Society defined ergonomics as "using knowledge of human abilities and limitations to design and build for comfort, efficiency, productivity and safety"